rsdoiel/antenna/archives/2025/games_2025.15.md

 ---

-## Wētā FX’s secret Minecraft Movie chicken jockey video sounds like a must-watch
+## Wētā FX’s team reveals what A Minecraft Movie’s chicken jockey scene looked like before the digital effects

 date: 2025-04-15, updated: 2025-04-15, from: Polygon Website